RESEARCH STARTER

 Gold

 South Africa’s share of world reserves of gold is about 14 percent.
 Gold mining is the second largest mining industry in the country.
 South African gold production peaked in 1970, when it accounted for 67 percent of world production.
 The long-term decline in the country’s gold output continued in the first decade of the twenty-first century.
-National gold-mine production decreased to 272.1 metric tons in 2006 from 294.6 metric tons in 2005, 337.2 metric tons in 2004, and 394.8 metric tons in 2001.
-The decline was broadly based and included each of South Africa’s five ranked gold producers.
+National gold-mine production decreased to 272.1 metric tons (about 300 tons) in 2006—down from 294.6 metric tons (about 325 tons) in 2005, 337.2 metric tons (about 372 tons) in 2004, and 394.8 metric tons (about 435 tons) in 2001.
+The decline was broadly based and included each of South Africa’s five largest ranked gold producers.
 The South African share of world gold production was 27 percent in 1993, 15 percent in 2003, and had dropped to 2.8 percent by 2022.
 Overall, between 1993 and 2023, gold production in South Africa declined by 80 percent.
 On the other hand, China’s total gold production increased steadily over the same time period.
 In 2007, China overtook South Africa to become the world’s largest gold producer.
-By 2024, South Africa had fallen to ninth place.
+By 2025, South Africa’s global ranking had fluctuated between ninth and tenth, while its share of world gold production remained near 2 to 3 percent.

 Coal

-Coal mining is the third largest mining industry in South Africa.
+Coal mining is one of the three largest mining industries in South Africa and has consistently ranked third by value in the mid-2020s.
 More than 99 percent of the country’s coal output is bituminous coal.
 South Africa is Africa’s leading producer of coal and was the seventh-largest producer of coal in the world as of 2022.
 In 2014 and 2015, coal made up 27 percent of all South Africa's mineral sales.
 South Africa has only small deposits of oil and natural gas.
 Coal is the major energy resource in the country.
 In the past, South Africa had limited access to foreign oil because of international sanctions imposed on the country as a result of its policy of apartheid.
 South Africa’s economy is heavily dependent on coal.
-Coal provided about 84 percent of the country's energy as of 2023.
+Coal provided about 84 percent of the country's energy in the mid-2020s.
 Sasol, a partly state-owned company, has built several coal-to-liquids (CTL) plants and provides feedstock for nearly one-third of the country’s liquid fuels.

-According to the World Factbook, in 2022 South Africa had proven coal reserves of 9.892 billion metric tons.
+According to the World Factbook, in 2022 South Africa had proven coal reserves of 9.892 billion metric tons (10.9 billion tons).
 Nearly 70 percent of recoverable reserves lie in three coal fields, Highveld, Waterberg, and Witbank.
 South Africa accounts for about 3 percent of world coal consumption.
 The majority of coal is used in electricity generation and the synthetic-fuel industry.
 Almost one-third of coal produced in South Africa is exported to the European Union (Germany and Spain), East Asia (Japan), and other countries.

 South Africa’s economy is structured around large-scale, energy-intensive mining and manufacturing industries.
 South Africa’s energy sector contributes about 15 percent of the country’s GDP.
 Environmental concerns, including greenhouse-gas emissions, pose challenges to the continued use of coal as an energy source.
 Sustainable economic growth and rapid industrialization have led to increasing demand for alternative energy resources in the twenty-first century.
 The government and energy industries in South Africa plan to generate more electricity from renewable resources, promote energy-efficient lighting, and reduce the use of coal for energy.